redis/redis-om-node/README.md

 const aHash = await redis.hGetAll('foo') // { alfa: '42', bravo: '23' }
 ```

 You might not need to do this, but it's always handy to have the option.
-When you're done with a Redis connection, you can tell the server by calling `.quit`:
+When you're done with a Redis connection, you can let the server know by calling `.quit`:

 ```javascript
 await redis.quit()